kangtastic/hp-wmi-sensors/README.rst

 information to the Linux ``hwmon`` subsystem, allowing familiar userspace utilities like ``sensors`` to gather numeric sensor readings.

+.. note:: This is a different version of the driver from that in the ``main``
+          branch.
+It includes the following extra features:

+          - Remembers the lowest and highest sensor readings.
+          - Can take readings in the background at a specified interval.
+          - Reports ``ValueMap`` WMI object properties via the ``debugfs`` interface in a much friendlier way.

 Installation, uninstallation, and usage
 ---------------------------------------